aber-cs22120-group-15/docs/INSTALL.md

 ## TaskerCLI

-Prerequisites include the Java 8 Runetime Environment to be installed before running TaskerCLI.
+Prerequisites include the Java 8 Runtime Environment to be installed before running TaskerCLI.
 Once installed the TaskerCLI.jar can be downloaded from the TaskerCLI repository located at:

 `https://github.com/aber-cs22120-group-15/TaskerCLI`